 There was more to it than even that.
 For whatever reason, after the Archeoavis died on-screen, and got back up to be fought again.
 What an odd way to run a fight: two off-screen deaths and replacements, followed by one on-screen?
 Tycoon said something about this revival being “the true power of the Crystals” but after killing this now-magic-immune boss, it just plain didn’t get up again, making his revival little more than an odd bump in the road.

-The King pushed past into the Crystal Chamber and we followed, where of course we discovered that the King was actually being possessed by Exdeath to bring about his own revival, though it’s not sure when that began or how (he seemed remorseful after he tricked us into that pit back in the ruined village).
+The King pushed past into the Crystal Chamber and we followed, where of course we discovered that the King was actually being possessed by Exdeath to bring about his own revival, though it’s not sure when that began or how (he seemed remorseful after he tricked us into that pit back in the ruined village, so probably after that).
 He tried to storm the Earth Crystal, only for us to be saved by the most random thing of all: the inevitable fourth meteor came crashing straight into the Ronka Ruins in mid-air.
 Frankly, I thought that would have been impressive enough, but the game had to go and spoil it by having Krile, Galuf’s granddaughter from the flashbacks, to just walk in the door like this was all somehow planned.
 I have to cut ahead to explain why this is “ruining,” but long story short: these meteors are never explained, how Galuf and his people have been using or launching them is never explained, and with so many blank spots, unknowns and the way they couldn’t even coordinate their own landing to help one another, the idea that someone could peg one straight into a flying fortress and walk out, guns blazing like a paratrooper is laughable, and is never even touched on in the text.